-At OrthoKnox in Knoxville, Tennessee, Dr. David Hovis and Dr. Ryan Mitchell are committed to providing the latest in orthopedic innovation and technology that can make a real difference in the quality of life of our patients.
+At OrthoKnox in Knoxville, Tennessee, Dr. David Hovis, Dr. Ryan Mitchell, and Dr. Mark MacNaughton are committed to providing the latest in orthopedic innovation and technology that can make a real difference in the quality of life of our patients.
 MAKOplasty® is one such procedure that substantially improves aspects of partial knee replacement.
 Enabled by robotic arm technology, it allows the surgeon to perform surgery more precisely through a smaller incision, as compared to traditional replacement surgery.

 MAKOplasty® partial knee resurfacing is an innovative treatment option for adults living with early to mid-stage osteoarthritis (OA) in the medial (inner), patellofemoral (top), or lateral (outer) compartments of the knee.